Contracts 合同 Part 2 – Bad Contract

 I now know this technically cannot be done but It was a clear threat made to make me go away and give up chasing the money.
 The university only owes me 2 months salary, not very much money in the scheme of things but they did this to all the foreign teachers and so you can understand we’re now talking about hundreds of thousands of yuan, which is a lot of money in any country, especially so here.

 Reputation and face counts for so much to these people, I just hope that everybody that reads this understands that I am doing this because others need to know about what really goes on.
 Many international universities have partnership programmes and do business through the department of International Co-operation, I hope people can read this and see how they really treat their foreign employees.
 Do I have an axe to grind?
 I don’t think so, I’m back in the UK doing new things.
-I just want others to be informed of this, It is too bad to go un-noticed.
+I just want others to be informed of this, It is too bad to go unnoticed.
 From a dodgy company I would expect this, but from Jilin University you do not.
-Aferall they are ‘one of the best universities in China.’
+After all, they are ‘one of the best universities in China.’

 ————————————————————————

 A problem with a big university like Jida is nobody communicates between departments, nobody really knows what’s going on.
-So a Mr Yan, whom I have no grudge with whatsoever, isn’t (or claims to be) unaware of what has been happening, wrote this email I just recieved:
+So a Mr Redacted, whom I have no grudge with whatsoever, isn’t (or claims to be) unaware of what has been happening, wrote this email I just recieved:

 Here’s the email with my responses indented: